Themis3000/crownana-website/readme.md

 ## Work in progress, intentionally bad, unhosted website

 That's right, this website is intentionally bad.
-I decided I wanted my own 2000's inspired webpage.
+I decided I wanted my own 2000's personal site inspired webpage.
 Autoplaying music, custom cursors, autoplaying gifs, poor web design, messy code, weird stuff, all of it.

 It's not exactly "time period accurate".
 Some of what I've done would have been not possible/no one would have considered doing at the time.
 I'm just running with the general idea and seeing where it takes me.